 "From Harriet Tubman to Beyoncé, this is a book for anyone interested in the politics of Black female representation across the arts.
 In accessible language and through cogent analysis, Janell Hobson’s When God Lost Her Tongue: Historical Consciousness and the Black Feminist Imagination explores African Diasporic women’s lives as represented by others and by themselves through paintings, film, novels, music and poetry, to vivify what it means, and has always meant, to be Black and female under colonial eyes.
 The result is a text as freeing as it is edifying for Black women of yesteryear as of today."

-Myriam J. A. Chancy, HBA Chair in the Humanities, Scripps College, Author of Autochthonomies: Transnationalism, Testimony and Transmission in the African Diaspora.
+Myriam J. A. Chancy, HBA Chair in the Humanities, Scripps College, USA, and author of Autochthonomies: Transnationalism, Testimony and Transmission in the African Diaspora